dojo/dojo.io/site/source/tutorials/1070_custom_elements/index.md

 ## Summary

-We have shown how we can create a Dojo Widget, and then use the `@customElement` decorator to allow us to generate a Custom Element using `@dojo/cli-create-widget`.
+In this tutorial we have shown how we can create a Dojo Widget, and then use the `@customElement` decorator to allow us to generate a Custom Element using `@dojo/cli-create-widget`.
 We have then demonstrated how you can use that Custom Element in another seperate page.
-Hopefully you can see how this might beneficial with regards to sharing your Dojo Widgets around your projects, for example between applications are or teams that are using different approaches to writing applications.
+Here, the ability to provide Custom Elements as an output from your widgets provides the benefit of having the ability to share code between different teams, projects and even companies that may be using other frameworks.

 {% section 'last' %}